zyron2210/Projects/README.md

 Hi!
 I am a passionate mechanical engineer and aspiring roboticist with hands-on experience working in startups and projects, currently persuing MS Robotics at Northeastern University.
 Areas of interest include Control Systems, SLAM, Computer Vision and Reinforcement Learning.

+Working for 18 months at Strider Robotics, I learnt the entire product-development cycle from a reasearch prototye to a market ready product.
+I was able to solve real world problems by leveraging my skills in CAD modelling, Linear and non-linear FEA, Multi-body dynamic analysis, Design for Assembly & Manufacturing and drafting engineering drawings using GD&T.